shyrodgau/imbraw2dng/README.md

 The page can do parts (or partially more - display RAW) of the mobile phone app.

-Currently known to work for current firmware on 35mm (also for "Angle medium" and "small") and MF I'm Back.
+Currently known to work for current firmware on 35mm (also for "Angle medium" and "small") and I'm Back MF (medium format).
 Not all angle variants are covered for MF, if you need it and can help contact me.

 Problems and ideas can also be discussed in the [I'm Back Users Group on Facebook](https://www.facebook.com/groups/1212628099691211).